 OTC whitening commonly refers to strips with a thin layer of gel on one side that you place across each row of teeth and leave in for a period of time.
 Usually sold in two-week packages, the system is generally more effective than long-term whitening toothpaste.
 Insurance will not apply in this situation either.

-The next step up is tray-based bleaching supervised by your dentist.
+The next step up is tray-based bleaching you can do at home.
 For this process, your dentist creates a custom-fit tray and supplies the whitening agent for you to use at home.
 This agent is slightly stronger than over-the-counter versions and is applied for longer periods of time over the course of about four weeks.
 Insurance generally will not cover this method.

-The most expensive method is administered by your dentist in-office, and may be eligible for some coverage if you have a dental discount plan.
+The most expensive method is administered by your dentist in-office.
 This process is similar to the at-home tray-based method, except that the bleaching solution is stronger and the process is quicker.
 The tray also protects your gums, and the gel is usually applied directly to your teeth.
 A dentist can monitor the results for discoloration and sensitivity.

 These bleaching treatments are not recommended for everyone.
 Some common issues:

 There is a very slim chance of convincing your insurance company that whitening your teeth is necessary and not merely cosmetic.
 While most dental insurance companies do not cover cosmetic work, an affordable dental plan might.